fangyizhu/artist-getter/README.md

 Building on top of [sfmoma/getty-getter](https://github.com/sfmoma/getty-getter) to retrieve artist information from both Getty ULAN and WikiData.

-Install
+## Installation

 `pip install artist-getter`

+Getty Getter was built on Django 1.8 and Python 3.12.

-## Getty Getter
+## Artist Getter

-A script developed by SFMOMA for associating artists with the Getty ULAN vocabulary and gathering additional metadata based on an artist's ULAN.
+[Getty Getter](https://github.com/sfmoma/getty-getter) was a script developed by SFMOMA for associating artists with the Getty ULAN vocabulary and gathering additional metadata based on an artist's ULAN.

 The ULAN vocabulary is a wealth of information regarding people and organizations involved in art and culture.
 More about ULAN can be found [here](http://www.getty.edu/research/tools/vocabularies/ulan/about.html).

-### Usage
+Wikidata is later added as a supplement on top of ULAN, in case there are entries missing from one of the two artist databases.
+Together they constitute Artist Getter.

 This script is a work in progress.

+### ULAN Functions

 Right now there are four basic functions.

 #### 1. get_getty_ulan